AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/FAQ.md

 - [Browsers that block 3rd Party Cookies (i.e. Safari, Chrome Incognito, Firefox Private)](https://docs.microsoft.com/azure/active-directory/develop/reference-third-party-cookies-spas)
 - [IE 11 and Edge Legacy](./docs/internet-explorer.md)

+## Does MSAL support mobile browsers?

+In general, MSAL.js does support mobile browsers.
+However, since MSAL.js isn't tested specifically against mobile browsers, support may be limited and some features and flows may not work.

+For example, while MSAL's `loginPopup` and `acquireTokenPopup` APIs may work on some mobile browsers, using popup APIs is discouraged on mobile devices as not all browsers will support this flow.
+We recommend using redirect APIs such as `loginRedirect` and `acquireTokenRedirect` when your application is running on a mobile device.

+For problems specific to mobile browsers not listed here, please open an issue with clear instructions to reproduce.

 ## I am moving from MSAL.js 1.x to MSAL.js to 2.x.
 What should I know?

 Please refer to our migration guide [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/v1-migration.md).